 To make her batchmates believe that a part of Hyun-jo is in the mountain, she showed them the video that Da-won took.
 She also attests to how a few witnesses, Da-won and even she saw him there.

 A flashback from the past reveals Yi-gang and Hyun-jo about to meet on the latter’s rest day.
-However, when Hyun-jo heard of the approaching snowstorm on Mount Jiri, he takes a raincheck.
+However, when Hyun-jo heard of the approaching snowstorm on Mount Jiri, he took a raincheck.
 Upon learning he might go to the Black Bridge village, Yi-gang follows him.
 From there, the ill-fated accident that caused Yi-gang’s legs and Hyun-jo’s insentient state.

 The three work together on catching the culprit with three of the villagers still alive and might be the next victims.
 They visit the people that could provide enlightenment to their goal.
-Chief Do reminds Yi-gang how she knows the mountain well and that to catch the culprit she should use that advantage.
+Chief Do reminds Yi-gang how she knows the mountain well and that to catch the culprit, she should use that advantage.

 It turns out the redevelopment project in 1991 which caused Kim Sol’s parents’ death left a mark on the young boy’s mind.
 Serving vengeance for the tragic death of his parents, he worked his way to kill all the people involved in the project and his parents’ deaths.